The hardcore 4x4 modification is mainly for two things:

 Engage a diff locker however; and this forces wheels on the same axle to spin at the same rate.
 Now those wheels planted on the ground have drive again, and you’ll crawl right through like it was never a problem.

 What fun is a hardcore 4x4 if it doesn’t see a bit of mud from time to time?
 A snorkel is a must because unless you walk it (yuck) you never really know how deep that bog hole is.

 For more details on Snorkels click here

-Next area should be self-recovery capabilities such as a winch.
-There are 2 types of winch options for this type of 4wd setup:
+There are two main winch options for this type of 4WD setup: